ruffle-rs/ruffle-rs.github.io/blog_posts/2024-09-12-optimisations-text-more.markdown

 Leading up to the stable release, we've also started packaging Ruffle's Desktop Application a little bit better:
 - @dinnerbone has created an installer for Windows, which includes associating Ruffle with Flash files.
 No auto-updater yet though, sorry!
-- @Doomsdayrs and @kjarosh have made Ruffle available via [Flatpak](https://flathub.org/apps/rs.ruffle.Ruffle) for easy installation on Linux.
+- @Doomsdayrs and @kjarosh have made Ruffle available via [Flatpak](https://flathub.org/apps/rs.ruffle.Ruffle) for easy installation on Linux with automatic updates.

 ### Text Fields & Fonts
 Text inputs are one of those things that you never really think about until you encounter one that just doesn't *feel right*.
 Until recently, Ruffle's text input was a terrible example of this; shortcuts barely worked, you couldn't highlight text, scrolling was unlikely and it was just generally *wonky*.